House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Carjacking has become more commonplace over the years.
-Stealing vehicles has long been a favored offense of many criminals, but carjacking is unique in that the car robbery usually takes place while the car owner is present, which can be a much more escalated and potentially dangerous offense.
+Stolen vehicles have been an issue for years, but carjacking is unique in that the robbery occurs while the car owner is present, which can be much more frightening and dangerous.

-The city of Chicago is no stranger to crime, but this Midwest metropolis is currently experiencing a deep current of violent crimes as they relate to carjacking.
-Let’s take a look at the numbers and data, including:
+The city of Chicago is no stranger to crime, but the Midwest metropolis is experiencing a deep current of violent crimes related to carjacking.

 The 13 Statistics About Carjackings in Chicago, Illinois